 data retrieval (DRT) process to automatically populate your and your parents’ tax

-tax return filers, IRS income tax return information for the IRS DRT is available within two to three weeks after the electronic IRS income tax return has been accepted by the IRS.
-Generally, for filers of paper IRS income tax returns, the IRS income
+electronic tax return filers, IRS income tax return information for the IRS DRT is available within two to three weeks after the electronic IRS income tax return has been accepted by the IRS.
+Generally, for filers of paper IRS income tax returns,

 2018–19 Independent Verification